Riverview Hospital (Coquitlam): Decline and closure

+Redevelopment

 Other buildings on Riverview Hospital grounds continued as mental health facilities.
 In 2005, the city's task force on the hospital lands rejected the idea of further housing on the lands and declared that the lands and buildings should be protected and remain as a mental health facility.
 In 2009, Riverview Hospital was added to the Canadian Register of Historic Places.

 Other mental health facilities have been constructed on the Riverview grounds, the first being Connolly Lodge, which opened on March 1, 2002; Cottonwood Lodge opened a few years later, and Cypress Lodge on April 23, 2010.
 Together, these three lodges have beds for 64 patients.
 In addition, twelve cottages are still in use as transitional housing for patients from the Forensic Hospital, and the Brookside and Hillside buildings host a 35-bed residential rehabilitation and recovery program run by Coast Mental Health for patients with concurrent disorders.

 The construction of a provincially funded $101-million mental health and addiction treatment facility on the Riverview grounds, named Red Fish Healing Centre for Mental Health and Addiction, began in 2017 and was planned to be completed in 2021.
-The facility, which opened on October 12, 2021, is intended to provide inpatient care for 105 patients.
-The focus of its programs were developed to deliver specialized care for adults with severe and complex mental health and addiction challenges.
+The facility, opened on October 12, 2021, has an inpatient capacity of 105.
+The Healing Centre delivers specialized care for adults with severe and complex mental health and addiction challenges.
 It is believed to be the first large, standalone centre dedicated to treating the concurrent disorders of mental health and addictions.